Describe a good news that you have heard recently about your relatives

 You should say:

-what the result was
+what it was about

-and explain how you felt about helping this person.
+and explain why you enjoyed this lesson

 You should say: